Modular-topology optimization of structures and mechanisms with free material design and clustering: Results

 \subsection{Module reusability in gripper and inverter}

-To demonstrate merits of modularity, we address a reusable simultaneous design of the previous described inverter and gripper mechanisms as our last example.
-Based on the multi-functionality of the resulting module designs, it becomes apparent that modularity paves a way from structure-based designs to meta-\textit{material} based ones.
+To demonstrate \replace{}{the} merits of modularity, we address a reusable simultaneous design of the previous\replace{}{ly} described inverter and gripper mechanisms as our last example.
+Based on the multi-functionality of the resulting module designs, it becomes apparent that modularity paves a way from structure-based designs to meta-material based ones.

-For the reusability design problem, we adopt discretizations and boundary conditions described in Sections \ref{sec:inverter} and \ref{sec:gripper}.
+For the reusability design problem, we adopt \replace{}{the} discretizations and boundary conditions described in Sections \ref{sec:inverter} and \ref{sec:gripper}.
 However, the reusable designs add another level of complexity as they allow for prioritizing of individual subproblems, i.e., they generate a multi-objective optimization problem.
 In what follows, we reduce this setting to a single-objective one by introducing weights $w_\mathrm{inv}$ and $w_\mathrm{grip}$, and write the resulting objective as